Apple TV Hub

 Restore Continuity

-Seamless Discovery
+Improve Discovery

-Navigating different interfaces across apps adds unnecessary friction to what should be a pleasant experience.
+Problem: Navigating different interfaces across apps adds unnecessary friction to what should be a pleasant experience.

-Design a consistent, familiar interactive platform that reduces learning curves and supports effortless browsing.
+Decision: Design a consistent, familiar interactive platform that reduces learning curves and supports effortless browsing.

 I created the following persona to represent a core audience segment identified through research.
 Jordyn reflects fans who are deeply invested in women’s basketball but feel underserved by existing sports media platforms.